Bayesian Neural Network Priors Revisited: Implementation details

 \paragraph{FCNN architecture.}

 For the FCNN experiments, we used a feedforward neural network with three layers, a hidden layer width of 100, and ReLU activations.

 \paragraph{CNN architecture.}

-For the CNN experiments, we use a convolutional network with two convolutional layers and one fully-connected layer.
+For the CNN experiments, we use a convolutional network with two convolutional layers and one fully connected layer.
 The hidden convolutional layers have 64 channels each and use $3 \times 3$ convolutions and ReLU activations.
 Each convolutional layer is followed by a $2 \times 2$ max-pooling layer.